Ant0wan/Ft_printf-unitest/README.md

 - `clean` argument can be given to `start.sh` to execute script with a clean option. the clean option deleted all routines and its root repository.
 It also put all files in `./test_to_be_added/` to their default value.

 - The symbolic link `write_your_tests.txt` allows acces to the `tests.txt` file in in the `./test_to_be_added/` repository.
-It contqins all tests applied to the "rendu" project.
+It contains all tests applied to the printf like project.
 It follow the syntax:

 | Folder      | Type  | Name      | Arguments   |
 | ----------- | ----- | --------- | ----------- |